Skip to Content

 What is the O Circuit?

 The O trek is a circular hiking route around the Cordillera del Paine in Torres del Paine National Park in Chilean Patagonia.
 The route includes the W trek and a remote route through the backside of the park.
-The circuit connects the popular areas of Torres del Paine with the remote parts of the park.
+The circuit connects the popular areas and the remote parts of the park.

-How difficult is the O Circuit in Patagonia?
+How difficult is the route?

 It’s a moderately difficult trekking route that goes through some remote areas of Torres del Paine National Park.
-The most challenging part of the O route is a 900-meters ascent to John Gardner Pass.
+The most challenging part of the O route is a 900-meter ascent to John Gardner Pass.
 It’s not a high-altitude technical route only for experienced hikers but being in good physical shape and having previous hiking experience is advisable.
 On average, you walk 6-8 hours a day with a backpack.

-How long is the O Circuit?
+How long is the O circuit?

 The total distance of the O Circuit in Torres del Paine is 120 km/70 miles.
 You need between 7 and 9 days to complete the route.